Yedomon/GBioS_Training_Genomics_Plant_Breeding_2024/README.md

 ## Section 2: A Practical Introduction to Shell

-The slides for this session are available [Here](https://github.com/Yedomon/training/blob/main/Section02/002.pptx)
+The slides for this session are available [here](https://github.com/Yedomon/training/blob/main/Section02/002.pptx)

 ## Section 3: RNA-Seq Data Acquisition and Analysis using Galaxy

+The slides are available [here]()

 ## Section 4: NCBI database usage for homologous sequence detection and phylogenetic tree construction.